-- Your water dispenser is sluggish and it takes longer to fill a glass.
+- Your water dispenser is sluggish, and it takes longer to fill a glass.

 - Funny tasting water.

-- Build up on the Nozzle of your filter.
+- Build up on your filter’s nozzle.

 - Sediment in your glass.

 - Your Indicator Light is on.
 Newer fridge models often have indicator lights that tell you when the filter needs to be changed.